Ivy Mount Copper Mine - 1 Towns County, GA |

 All Text & Images: Copyright (2022) |

-A recent TCHS presentation by Jason Edwards on the Ivy Mount Cemetery piqued my interest when he mentioned the Ivy Mount Mining Company, which I'd never heard of.
-This was a brief copper mining venture started prior to the Civil War.
-I decided I would go look for any remains.
-I found a number of the old mine shafts, but they are collapsed and filled with earth now, so are only 12-20 feet deep.
-I had heard that a tunnel was still in existence, but a nearby resident said that the mouth had been filled in long ago.
-The first area I wanted to examine was steep and thick with mountain laurel.
-I tried coming down from the top, but it was a mess, so I decided I would try it from the bottom at a later time.
+A recent TCHS presentation by Jason Edwards on the Ivy Mount Cemetery piqued my interest when he mentioned the Ivy Mount Mining Company.
+I had never heard of this mine.
+It was a brief copper mining venture started prior to the Civil War; I decided to go look for any remains.
+I found a number of the old mine shafts; they are collapsed and filled with earth now, so are only 12-20 feet deep.
+I had heard that a tunnel was still in existence, but found out that the mouth had been filled in long ago.
+The first area I wanted to examine was steep and thick with laurel.
+I tried coming down from the top, but it was a mess, so I decided I'd try it from below at another time.
 So these photos start at Area 2. |

 |